pfrazee/local/docs/apps/building.md

 Applications in Local behave like typical web servers.
 Their only obligation is to set a request handler, then post the 'loaded' message back to the environment.
 From then on, any requests will be handled by the request handler until the worker is destroyed.

- > Note, no notice is given prior to worker destruction, so teardown is not possible.
+ > Note: No notice is given prior to worker destruction, so teardown is not possible.

 ## Example